wistia/wistia-labs/README.md

 # Wistia Labs

-Welcome to Wistia Labs!A Lab takes an embed code and modifies it to do something cool.
+Welcome to Wistia Labs!
+A Lab takes an embed code and modifies it to do something cool.